google/nucleus/docs/source/nucleus/io/sam.md

 ### SamWriter
 ```
-Class for writing Variant protos to SAM or TFRecord files.
+Class for writing Read protos to SAM or TFRecord files.
 ```